miekg/dinit/README.md

 Note that the `-start` and `-stop` still take one argument which is split on whitespace and then executed.

+## Socket Interface

+When running `dinit` it opens an Unix socket named `/tmp/dinit.sock`.
+This enables a text interface that allows for starting extra process as childeren of dinit.
+The interface is extremely simple: you send a string terminated with a newline.

+The string being send is the command and its arguments: `CMD ARG1 ARG2 ... \n`.

+The maximum length of the command line that can be send is 512 character including the newline.

 ## Options

 * `maxproc` or `core-fraction`: set GOMAXPROCS to the number of CPUs on the host